christianlung/CS174A-Proj4-Textures/README.md

 To code this part, modify the fragment shader of `Texture_Scroll_X` to scroll the texture horizontally.
 The texture should move from left to right and then wrap around to the left side again.
 **Implementation Guidance**:
 - In the fragment shader, the varying `vUv` stores the vec2 of pre-interpolated texture coordinates.
 - The variable `animation_time` is already passed all the way through into the fragment shader for you.
 But you will need to update its value in the `animate()` function.
-You can compute the animation time similarly to previous assignments and ten use something like `cube1_uniforms.animation_time.value = animation_time`.
+You can compute the animation time similarly to previous assignments and then use something like `cube1_uniforms.animation_time.value = animation_time`.
 - In the fragment shader, modify the uv coordinates as a function of the `animation_time` value.
 Because we are just translating the points along the x coordinates, you can do something like `vUv.x = vUv.x + animation_time * scroll_speed` .Note this might not be the exact correct code.